Jaime Augusto Zobel de Ayala

-Jaime Augusto M. Zóbel de Ayala, II (born March 6, 1959), also known as Jaime Augusto Zóbel, is a Filipino businessman from the prominent Zóbel de Ayala family.
+Jaime Augusto M. Zóbel de Ayala II (born March 6, 1959), also known as Jaime Augusto Zóbel, is a Filipino businessman from the prominent Zóbel de Ayala family.
 He currently serves as the chairman of Ayala Corporation since 2016.
 He succeeded his father, Jaime Zóbel de Ayala, as the company's president and CEO in 1994.
 He was the company's chairman and CEO from 2006 to 2021.

-In addition to his position in the Ayala Corporation, Zobel is chairman of Globe Telecom, Bank of the Philippine Islands, Ayala Land, AC Energy and Infrastructure Corporation (formerely AC Energy Inc.), Ayala Healthcare Holdings, Inc. and Asiacom Philippines Inc.
+In addition to his position in the Ayala Corporation, Zobel is chairman of Bank of the Philippine Islands, Ayala Land, AC Energy and Infrastructure Corporation (formerly AC Energy Inc.), Ayala Healthcare Holdings, Inc. and Asiacom Philippines Inc.

 Personal life and education

 Zobel studied at the Ateneo de Manila University (1966–1968), Ladycross School (1968–1971), and Worth School (1972–1976) before earning a B.A. degree in economics (cum laude) from Harvard College in 1981, and an MBA from Harvard Business School in 1987.
 He is married to Elizabeth (Lizzie) Eder, a descendant of James Martin Eder.
 The couple have four children and two grandchildren.